Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 This is the continuation of last week's Article: Join Split Array Functions

-If you have not gone through the fundamentals of the above functions then please do that, by following the above link, before continuing.
+1. If you haven’t reviewed the fundamentals of the functions mentioned above, I recommend doing so by following the link provided earlier before continuing.

 .